 Northern Ireland: Since the 1998 peace agreement, the political situation in Northern Ireland has improved.
 However, incidents of terrorist activity related to Northern Ireland continue to occur.
 In recent years, Northern Ireland-related terrorist groups have used firearms and explosives to target police, military targets and commercial interests including banks.
 Civilians have been injured in these attacks.

 UK authorities assess that the Northern Ireland-related terrorist threat in Northern Ireland remains “Severe”, meaning that the risk of a terrorist attack is assessed as “highly likely”.
 The Northern Ireland-related terrorist threat to the UK Mainland (Great Britain) is “Moderate”, meaning that the risk of a terrorist attack is assessed as “possible but not likely”.

 We advise you to avoid the annual parades which occur in Northern Ireland during the months of April to August, especially the weeks leading up to 12 July when tensions may be heightened.
 These parades may turn violent with little warning.

+We advise you to monitor the local media carefully, follow the advice of local authorities and avoid any demonstrations.
 Australians could inadvertently be caught up in violence directed at others.

-Petty crime such as pick pocketing and street theft occurs at many tourist destinations, hotels, pubs, restaurants, food outlets, on public transport, including the London Underground, and at airports.
-Pickpocketing occurs more frequently during the summer months in UK but care should be taken at all times.
+Petty crime such as pickpocketing and street theft occurs at many tourist destinations, hotels, pubs, restaurants, food outlets, on public transport, including the London Underground, and at airports.
+Pickpocketing occurs more frequently during the summer months in the UK but care should be taken at all times.
 Thieves will often operate in teams, and will use various techniques to distract you while they attempt to steal from you.